ml4bio/e2efold/E2Efold-FM/README.md

-## 4. Easy-to-use Online Version - E2Efold-FM server.
+## 4. Online Version - E2Efold-FM server.

 If you have any trouble with the deployment of the local version of E2Efold-FM, you can access the online server of this package from this link, [E2Efold-FM](https://proj.cse.cuhk.edu.hk/aihlab/e2efoldFM/#/), which is freely available without any registration requirement.